James H. Harvey: World War II military career

 P-51 aircraft with red markings.

-Harvey attempted to enlist with the United States Army Air Corps in January 1943; however, he was turned down because of his race.
+Harvey attempted to enlist with the United States Army Air Corps in January 1943 but was turned down because of his race.
 He was instead drafted into the United States Army in April 1943, and was initially assigned to the United States Army Air Corps as an engineer.
-After applying for the Aviation Cadet Training Program, Harvey took the Cadet Training Exam at Bolling Field, and was admitted to the Tuskegee Flight School's Aviation Cadet Training Program.
-After attending Basic Training in Biloxi, Mississippi for thirty days, he was transferred to Tuskegee Army Air Field to begin pilot training.
+After applying for the Aviation Cadet Program, Harvey took the cadet training exam at Bolling Field and was admitted to the Tuskegee Flight School's Aviation Cadet Training Program.
+After attending basic training in Biloxi, Mississippi, for 30 days, he was transferred to Tuskegee Army Airfield to begin pilot training.
 On October 16, 1944, Harvey graduated from the Tuskegee Flight Program Army Air as a member of Class 44–4, receiving both his wings and a commission as second lieutenant flying officer.
-In April 1945, he completed combat training in Walterboro, South Carolina, at Walterboro Army Air Field, where over 500 Tuskegee Airmen trained as replacement pilots for the 332nd Fighter Group and the entire 447th Bombardment Group until the base closed in October 1945.
+In April 1945, he completed combat training in Walterboro, South Carolina, at Walterboro Army Airfield, where over 500 Tuskegee Airmen trained as replacement pilots for the 332nd Fighter Group and the entire 447th Bombardment Group until the base closed in October 1945.

-The United States Army Air Corps assigned Harvey to 99th Fighter Squadron in Godman Field, Kentucky.
-However, Harvey and his squadron did not engage in combat during World War II.
+The United States Army Air Forces assigned Harvey to 99th Fighter Squadron as a unit of the 477 Composite Group at Godman Army Airfield at Fort Knox, Kentucky.
+The 99th Fighter Squadron had just been disbanded at Ramitelli Air Base in Italy and reestablished with two of the four squadrons of the former 477th Bomb Group (medium), the 617th and 618th squadrons.
+The 616th and 619th squadrons were disbanded at Freeman Army Airfield in Seymour, Indiana after the Freeman Field Mutiny and the men were returned to Godman Field.
+Harvey did not engage in combat during World War II as the war had ended in Europe as he was awaiting transportation to deploy to Ramitelli.
+He remained with the 99th Fighter Squadron when the unit was moved to Lockbourne Army Airfield in March, 1946 and remained there until the 332nd Fighter Group was disbanded there upon desegregation of the USAF and US military in July, 1949 about a month after the 332nd won the conventional portion of the 1949 USAF Gunnery Meet held at Las Vegas Army Airfield, Nevada.